g1ac3/dbd_supporter/README.md

 ### for killer
 - timer that measures the time since being unhooked
 - management for key suvivors' perks (decisive strike, off the record and dead hard)
+### for survivor
+- nothing
 ## future
+- write README
-- add app images to README
+  - add app images
--
+  - add how to use this app
 ### for killer
-- no idea
+- fix UI and flow of "perk management".
 ### for survivor
 - no idea